postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ## Next steps

-Now that you've learned to create a collection-based monitor, you can view your monitor results and set up integrations to send monitor data to other platforms:
+After creating a collection-based monitor, you can view your monitor results and set up integrations to send monitor data to other platforms:

 * To learn how to view the results of your collection-based monitors for detailed information about monitor runs, visit [Viewing collection-based monitor results](/docs/monitoring-your-api/viewing-monitor-results/).
 * To learn how to set up integrations to send monitor data and notifications to other platforms, visit [Integrating with Postman](/docs/integrations/intro-integrations/).